Love Potion #9 and a Half

 We came upon Wheatland.
 They were just bringing out a batch of terracotta pipes for well, the indoor honeypots…Gramps stayed back and joked with Frank who was in charge of the kiln.

-Behind Pasadena Terracotta Factory was Peggy's Pine Tavern.
-She was on the porch sipping her pine needle and mugwort tea.
-"Hello guys!"
+Behind Pasadena Terracotta Factory was the Pine Tavern owned by Peggy.
+She was on the porch sipping her pine needle and mugwort tea , "Hello guys!"

-Angrboda walked up and leaned into her and she hugged her waist.
+Angrboda walked up and leaned into her, hugging her waist.
 "When your mom isn't around, tell me all about Olaf!"

 "OK,"